ChristoGH/project_recruitment/README.md

   9. Industry Processing
 - View detailed error messages and processing results
 - Monitor the progress of each processing step
+- Support for processing multiple jobs from a single URL

+### Multiple Jobs Per URL Support

+The system now supports processing multiple job listings from a single URL.
+This feature includes:

+- **Job Extraction**: The system can identify and extract multiple job titles from a single URL
+- **Job-Specific Processing**: Each job is processed independently with its own:
+  - Benefits
+  - Skills and experience requirements
+  - Duties and responsibilities
+  - Qualifications
+  - Attributes
+  - Contact information
+- **Shared Information**: Common information across jobs is processed once:
+  - Company details
+  - Agency information
+  - Location data
+  - Job advert details
+  - Industry classification

+### Database Structure

+The database has been updated to support multiple jobs per URL:

+- Each job is stored as a separate record in the `jobs` table
+- Job-specific information is linked through junction tables:
+  - `job_skills`
+  - `job_benefits`
+  - `job_duties`
+  - `job_qualifications`
+  - `job_attributes`
+  - `job_contacts`
+- Common information is stored in separate tables and linked to the URL:
+  - `companies`
+  - `agencies`
+  - `locations`
+  - `job_adverts`
+  - `industries`

 ### Installation